MartinThoma/MartinThoma.github.io/content/2017-08-27-triglav-national-park.md

 ## Notes

 * You need a vignette which costs 15 Euro for 7 days ([source](https://www.kroati.de/kroatien-infos/maut-slowenien.html))
+* For Austria might have to buy a vignette and/or road charge.
 * The Vintgar Gorge (Slovene: Soteska Vintgar) is 6&thinsp;km from the Lake Bled.
 * Savica Waterfall looks nice.